alexmunozviso/map671-fp/README.md

 * [Adobe Illustrator](https://www.adobe.com/products/illustrator) was used to edit the Bigfoot miniatures used as map symbols and as part of the website's graphics.

 ## Mapmaking Process
 All the maps discussed in this site can be accessed in the website for this project.
-See the link at the [bottom of this README](#final-project-link).
+See the link to the site at the [bottom of this README](#final-project-link).

 ### Static Maps
 The static maps were all created using QGIS.
 The CRS was set to ESRI: 102008 (North America Albers Equal Area Conic), as it is a standard projected coordinate system for mapping the contiguous United States.